publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stE/ptI/ch1003/m__us_usc_t10_s10101.md

 >         “(B) the compensation and other benefits, including health care benefits, that are provided for members of the reserve components under the laws of the United States.

->     “(2) The Secretary shall submit a report of the annual review, together with any comments and recommendations that the Secretary considers appropriate, to the Committee on Armed Services of the Senate and the Committee on Armed Services of the House of Representatives.

->     “(3) The first review under paragraph (1) shall take place during fiscal year 2006.”
+>     “(2) The first review under paragraph (1) shall take place during fiscal year 2006.”

  __Pay of Administration, Training, and Supply Maintenance Technicians for Army Reserve Contingent Upon Reserve Status__